Aaron9812/Data_mining/README.rst

 Credits
 #######

-This project started in March 2022 at the University of Mannheim.
+This project started in April 2022 at the University of Mannheim.
 The team consists of:

 * `Munir <https://github.com/MunirAbobaker/>`__